 Maryland Soybean Board

+In Maryland, farmers grow about a half a million acres of soybeans, producing more than 20 million bushels of beans each year.
+With a value of $173 million to the state’s economy, soybeans are one of Maryland’s top crops.
 The checkoff program is funded by farmers through an assessment of one-half of one percent of the net market value of their soybeans at the first point of sale.
 One-half of the checkoff funds stay in Maryland for programs; the other half is sent to the United Soybean Board.

 # # #